-Percolation tests were completed as follows: A 36-inch deep hole was excavated and an 8-inch percolation test hole was excavated approximately 24 inches in the hole.
+Percolation tests were completed as follows: A 36-inch deep hole was excavated and an 8-inch percolation test hole was excavated approximately 24inches in the hole.
 A 4-inch diameter pipe was inserted into the percolation hole and backfilled around.
 The hole was pre-soaked for 24 hours prior to running the tests.
 The pipe was filled with 24 inches of water and monitored for 1 hour or until the test-hole completely drained, whichever came first.
 The runs were repeated for a minimum of 4 runs and a consistent percolation rate.
-Percolation tests were performed in the vicinity of the potential stormwater mitigation practice [TP-1] until a constant rate was achieved, the result as follows:
+Percolation tests were performed in the vicinity of the potential stormwater mitigation practice [TP-1 and TP-2] until a constant rate was achieved, the result as follows:

-• TP-1: A percolation rate of 0.375-minutes per inch (160-inches per hour) was observed.
-A rate of 30-inches per hour was utilized in the design.
+- TP-1: A percolation rate of 0.79-minutes per inch (75.95-inches per hour) was observed.
+A rate of 20-inches per hour was utilized in the design. - TP-2: A percolation rate of 1.88-minutes per inch (31.91-inches per hour) was observed.
+A rate of 20-inches per hour was utilized in the design.

-A deep-hole test was also excavated and labeled TP-1 as shown on the plans.
+Two (2) deep-hole test were also excavated and labeled [TP-1and TP-2] as shown on the plan.

-TP-1 was excavated to a depth of 98-inches.
-The test revealed topsoil to a depth of 6-inches, fine brown sandy loam to a depth of 36-inches and mixed sands with small rocks to the invert.
-Neither ledge rock nor groundwater was encountered.
+- TP-1 was excavated to a depth of 96-inches.
+The test revealed topsoil to a depth of 12-inches, clay from a depth of 30 to 36-inches, and sandy loam to the invert.
+Neither groundwater nor ledge rock was encountered. - TP-2 was excavated to a depth of 96-inches.
+The test revealed topsoil to a depth of 12-inches, clay from a depth of 30 to 36-inches, and sandy loam to the invert.
+Neither groundwater nor ledge rock was encountered.